 Introduction

-While scientists and fishers have differing approaches that shape their perspectives, they both fundamentally share the overarching goal of sustaining the stocks that they study, rely on for income, and/or use for sustenance.
+While scientists and fishers have differing approaches that shape their perspectives, they share the overarching goal of sustaining the stocks that they study, rely on for income, and/or use for sustenance.
 There is evidence that both science and resource management benefit from diverse perspectives (Aminpour et al. 2021), and there is a long history of collaborative fisheries research advancing from partnerships forming between scientists and fishers (Thompson et al. 2019).
 And yet, fishers’ perspectives, observations, and insights are often viewed as anecdotal or biased, and disregarded by scientists and managers (Pederson and Hall-Arber 1999, Ames 2003, DeCelles et al. 2017, Holzer et al. 2025).
 The failure to include their knowledge in fisheries science and management continues to occur despite ample evidence that their involvement can improve both processes and fisher buy-in to management decisions (Bergmann et al. 2004, Yates 2014, Stephenson et al. 2016).

 Comanagement of fisheries and other common-pool resources has been offered as an alternative approach when open-access and traditional governance structures have not been effective at managing these resources, providing local community members with a greater voice in resource allocation (Ostrom 2009, Gutierrez et al. 2011, Cinner et al. 2012).
 For comanaged fisheries to work effectively, fishers should be meaningfully involved in the underlying science used in decision-making, such as designing, implementing, and interpreting the results of fisheries dependent and independent surveys used in stock assessments.
 Comanaged fisheries have been implemented successfully in a wide diversity of fisheries systems, from small-scale artisanal to industrial-scale fisheries globally (Folke et al. 2005, da Silva and Kitts 2006, Guidetti and Claudett 2019).
 Furthermore, fishers in comanaged fisheries often participate in designing management objectives and measures, such as in the Maine lobster fishery (Acheson 2013), where regional zone councils can implement local rules governing the fishery within their region.
 Ideally, this inclusive process results in enhanced management outcomes with greater buy-in from fishers (Ostrom 2009, Cinner et al. 2012).

-Fisheries in federal waters in the U.S. are managed by regional Fishery Management Councils that include scientists, members of environmental non-government organizations (NGO’s), and commercial and recreational fishers.
+Fisheries in federal waters in the U.S. are managed by regional Fishery Management Councils that include scientists, members of environmental non-government organizations (NGOs), and commercial and recreational fishers.
 The Magnuson-Stevens Reauthorization Act of 2006 required federal fisheries to transition to quota-based management, annual catch limits (ACLs), and accountability measures (AM), which rely heavily on our ability to accurately estimate fish abundances.
 However, if the abundance of a key stock is underestimated, fishers will rapidly reach their limit and struggle to avoid catching more, leading to unnecessary economic impacts on the fishery.
 Conversely, overestimated stock abundances could inadvertently promote overfishing, resulting in further declines in abundance.
-Thus, it is exceptionally critical that the data sources used in the stock assessment process accurately reflect trends in stock abundances.
+Thus, it is critical that the data sources used in the stock assessment process accurately reflect trends in stock abundances.

-In the Northeastern U.S., the Northeast Fisheries Science Center’s Multispecies Bottom Trawl Survey is one of the key sources of fishery independent data used in groundfish stock assessments.
-Other fisheries surveys, including the Massachusetts inshore survey, the Maine – New Hampshire inshore survey, and the Department of Fisheries and Oceans Canada bottom trawl survey on Georges Bank, provide important measures such as relative abundance indices of juvenile fish that have yet to recruit into the fishery.
+In the Northeastern U.S., the Northeast Fisheries Science Center’s Multispecies Bottom Trawl Survey is one of the key sources of fishery-independent data used in groundfish stock assessments.
+Other fisheries surveys, including the Massachusetts inshore survey, the Maine – New Hampshire inshore survey, and the Department of Fisheries and Oceans Canada bottom trawl survey on Georges Bank provide important measures such as relative abundance indices of juvenile fish that have yet to recruit into the fishery.
 While these surveys have been conducted over the past several decades, there is a widespread concern among fishers that many recent trends from the surveys do not agree with their collective observations from fishing over the past half century.